openstack-archive/sahara/doc/source/roadmap.rst

 Phase 3 - Analytics as a Service
 --------------------------------
-completion - end of September, with the OpenStack Havana release
+completion - end of September

 * API to execute Map/Reduce jobs without exposing details of underlying infrastructure (similar to AWS EMR)
 * User-friendly UI for ad-hoc analytics queries based on Hive or Pig

 Further Roadmap
 ---------------
-completion - TBD, with the next OpenStack release
+completion - TBD

 * HDFS and Swift integration